 For more detail on the calculation of these variables see the supplementary materials.
 All model variables were standardised using the methods of Schielzeth (2010) by subtracting the mean of the variable and dividing by its standard deviation.
 This allows coefficients to be interpreted as effect sizes, reduces collinearity between variables and improves model convergence (Schielzeth 2010).

 In step 2 we selected the best predictor for each group by choosing the univariate logistic mixed effect models that had the lowest AICc (Burnham & Anderson 2002; Chao et al. 2008).
 This step reduces intercorrelation of variables, which can lead to difficulty in interpreting effects (Chao et al. 2008).
 In step 3 a full multivariate model was developed using these selected variables using additive terms only.
-In step 4 model averaging using was used to produce parameter estimates for models with a ΔAICc≤7.
+In step 4 model averaging was used to produce parameter estimates for models with a ΔAICc≤7.
 All analyses were conducted using R 3.2.1 (R Development Core Team 2011) with generalised linear mixed models performed using the lme4 package (Bates et al. 2014) and multimodel averaging using the MuMIn package (Barton 2014).

 Individual based model

 We developed an individual based model, built using Netlogo (Wilensky 1999) to test our hypotheses that positive feedbacks and drought were required to cause transition to a non-forest state.
-The model description follows the ODD protocol for describing individual based models (Grimm et al. 2006).
+For a detailed description of the model see the supplementary materials.
 Parameters used in the model were taken from the results of statistical analysis in this study or from the scientific literature (Table S1).
+The model simulates recruitment, death and growth in a single hectare of forest where all individuals represent the canopy dominant in Denny wood, beech (Fagus sylvatica).
+The model contains sub-models to simulate tree reproduction including masting events, tree growth, mortality as a function of tree size, growth-rate, and distance to nearest dead tree; size-asymmetric density dependant mortality, and occurrence of droughts.

-To test the model we first initiated the model so that forest structure and BA was similar to that seen in 1964.
-We then ran different scenarios with and without differential juvenile mortality and spatial mortality feedbacks and compared the change in BA after 50 time steps to those we observed in 2014.
-Following this we ran the models using the same parameterisation for a further 100 years to investigate possible future changes in BA and tree cover under the different scenarios.
+First we initiated the model so that forest structure, stem density and BA were similar to that seen in Denny wood in 1964.
+We then ran the model for 50 time steps with combinations of different juvenile mortality, juvenile mortality in gaps (to simulate grazing by deer and ponies) and spatial feedbacks determining mature tree mortality.
+We used these simulations to compare changes in BA after 50 time steps to those we observed in 2014.

+Following this we ran the models using the parameterisation that led to a structure that most closely resembled that found in 2014 for a further 100 years to investigate possible future changes in BA and tree cover under the different scenarios.
 Each model run had 100 iterations and median values were used to summarise model results.
 Following this we tested the potential effects of projected increases in drought in the region by examining the effect of increasing the chance of major annual droughts from 1-4% on BA and tree cover.

 Results